rachana-paudel/AWS_Solution_Architect/RDS Aurora and ElastiCache/README.md

 MySQL (sub 10 ms replica lag)
 + Failover in Aurora is instantaneous.
 It’s HA (High Availability) native.
 + Aurora costs more than RDS (20% more) – but is more efficient

+##### Aurora High Availability and Read Scaling
++ 6 copies of your data across 3 AZ:
+    + 4 copies out of 6 needed for writes
+    + 3 copies out of 6 need for reads
+    + Self healing with peer-to-peer replication
+    + Storage is striped across 100s of volumes
++ One Aurora Instance takes writes (master)
++ Automated failover for master in less than
+30 seconds
++ Master + up to 15 Aurora Read Replicas
+serve reads
++ Support for Cross Region Replication